QuaNode/beamjs/README.md

 - Backend-JS is built to provide a unified syntax of business logic where the core of any business process exists.
 This makes the idea to unify the way of writing that logic across applications is like keeping your office organized.
 - **Backend-JS is providing a deep route-based load balancing through a built-in queuing service.**
-- It provides a built-in static files service decoubling the file source that could be local file system or cloud storage from http static server handling.
+- It provides a built-in static files server decoubling the file source that could be local file system or cloud storage from http static server handling.
 Also it supports complex files streaming and transformations within the built-in queue system and load balancing.
 - It provides a built-in forward and reverse proxy server utilizing the queuing system for fast load-balancing, virtual hosts and complex domain routing.
 - It provides a built-in data mapping pipeline.
 - It supports long pulling HTTP requests.